visshal14/cookie-clicker/readme.md

     - More complex prize mechanics.
     - Improved UI/UX.
     - User authentication.
+    - Backend Server may take upto 1 minute to start.

 - This README provides a basic overview.
 For more detailed information, refer to the code comments and individual files within the project.